-I never owned a Commodore 64 during the 80s, but when I started reading about its revival via the new C64 Mini, I sat up and took notice.
-Not only does the C64 Mini come pre-loaded with 64 games (similar to many “classic” versions being released for other systems), but it’s designed to let you load games via disk files on a USB stick.
+I never owned a Commodore 64 during the 80s, but when I started reading about its revival via the new C64 Mini and full-size C64 Maxi, I sat up and took notice.
+Not only do they come pre-loaded with 64 games (similar to many “classic” versions being released for other systems), but it’s designed to let you load games via disk files on a USB stick.
 This opens the door for newly produced Commodore 64 games.

-Did you know you can get new (homebrew) games for your Commodore 64 / C64 Mini?
-The C64 continues to enjoy real popularity, and is seeing active development on new games you can download and play.
+Did you know you can download new (homebrew) games onto your Commodore 64, or C64 Mini/Maxi?
+The C64 continues to enjoy real popularity, and is seeing new development on great new games you can download and play.
 The games are cheap (or free) and fun.
 Find out what to play, and where to find them.

 Table of Contents